graysonrie/ToxicWasteOfTime/README.md

 - Prerecorded Xbox Input Player

+## Intitial Setup:

+- cd into `ToxicWasteOfTime` and run `dotnet run` to start the web server so Python can interact with it

 ## Wobbly Life Newspaper job:

 - Enter newspaper job room and stand to the owner's left (Don't press Y yet)